rl1987/trickster.dev/tricksterblog/content/post/ssh-tips-and-tricks.md

 ```

 We were given the option to either scan the QR code rendered on the terminal in
-colored blocks or to Google chart feature to render it for us in the browser.
+colored blocks or to have it displayed in the browser.

 Once we do all of this, we will be asked both one time key and the password
 when logging in via SSH: